Ultimate Homeowner's Guide to Septic Tank Systems

 A septic tank is an underground storage tank for sewage waste for homes that don't have access to city sewer systems.
 They vary in size and composition, but their purpose is the same: to hold sewage and provide basic sanitation and wastewater treatment until the tank requires emptying by a company that offers septic tank pumping.

-A septic tank typically holds waste long enough for solids to separate from the liquid and discharges that wastewater to a drainage field (called a leech field) or soil absorption field.
+A septic tank typically holds waste long enough for solids to separate from the liquid and discharges that wastewater to a drainage field (called a leach field) or soil absorption field.
 That effluent water contains organic wastewater that will be discharged into the soil and fertilize it.
 An example of how a septic system works is illustrated below.

 How Often Should a Septic Tank be Pumped?